UrbanInstitute/safetynet-dkan-examples/README.md

 # Safetynet_dkan
-Programs to access the Safety Net Almanac data via the DKAN AP.
+Programs to access the Safety Net Almanac data via the DKAN API.
 Data is stored at datacatalog.urban.org at https://datacatalog.urban.org/dataset/safety-net-almanac-data.
 An example query for the DKAN API for this would be https://datacatalog.urban.org/api/action/datastore/search.json?resource_id=aa7c5ea3-ff23-494d-8bbf-a7496a0541bc&limit=5